sdam-au/sdam/README.md

 # sdam

-## Tools for performing analyses within the SDAM project at Aarhus University
+## Digital tools for the SDAM project at Aarhus University

-This package provides tools for performing analyses within [*Social Dynamics and complexity in the Ancient Mediterranean*](https://sdam-au.github.io/sdam-au/)  (SDAM), which is a research group at Aarhus University.
+This package provides digital tools for the [*Social Dynamics and complexity in the Ancient Mediterranean*](https://sdam-au.github.io/sdam-au/) (SDAM) project at Aarhus University.

 <br/>